mvysny/mvysny.github.io/_posts/2020-11-9-Vaadin8-communication-explained.md

 Both numbers are used to check for missing/out-of-order messages: the client-side code checks the value of `syncId`, while the server checks the value of the `clientId`.

+Both values
+are increased on the server: any request from the client will be responded to with having both `syncId` and `clientId` increased.
+The next request from the client will then reuse the last values sent from the server-side, without increasing them client-side.

 ## Corrective Measures

 If certain conditions lead to UIDL messages dropped or reordered, corrective measures are taken.